Fast Unbiased Sampling of Networks with Given Expected Degrees and Strengths: Methods

 \subsection{Non-negligible bias of the Chung-Lu model}

 The Chung-Lu model systematically oversamples edges between large-degree nodes.
-This systematic bias is well-known, and the impact of the bias in network analysis has been regarded as negligible~\cite{Chung2003SpectraOR,newman2006finding}.
+This systematic bias is well-known, and the impact of the bias in network analysis has been regarded as negligible~\cite{chung2002connected,newman2006finding}.
 We argue that the bias in the Chung-Lu model can overturn the results of network analysis by presenting a simple example network.

 We generate a network of 5,000 nodes with both power-law degree distributions and high clustering coefficients using the Holme-Kim model~\cite{holme2002growing}, with 10 edges per node and a clustering probability of 0.1.
-We then measure the density of edges within the group of the top $\alpha$-\% largest degree nodes (Fig.~\ref{fig:chung-lu-bias}A).
+We then measure the density of edges within the group of the top $\alpha$\% largest-degree nodes (Fig.~\ref{fig:chung-lu-bias}A).
 For a small $\alpha$, the density of edges among the highest-degree nodes is markedly greater in the Chung-Lu model than in the unbiased configuration model based on maximum entropy~\cite{garlaschelli2008maximum,mastrandrea2014enhanced}.
-In other words, while the Chung-Lu model generates a rich-club structure~\cite{colizza2006detecting,zhou2004rich}, where the large-degree nodes are densely connected more than expected by random, although it should supposedly generate networks without any structure except degree sequence.
+In other words, the Chung-Lu model generates a rich-club structure~\cite{colizza2006detecting,zhou2004rich}, where large-degree nodes are more densely connected than expected by random chance, even though it should generate networks without any structure except the degree sequence.

 This oversampling bias stems from a fundamental misapplication of the Chung-Lu model.
-The Chung-Lu model generates edges between nodes $i$ and $j$ according to a Poisson distribution with rate parameter $\lambda_{ij}$ given by~\cite{chung2002connected}

-where $k_i$ is the degree of node $i$, and $M = \sum_{i=1}^N k_i/2$ is the total number of edges.
-Critically, $\lambda_{ij}$ represents the \emph{expected number of edges} between nodes $i$ and $j$, hence not to be confused with probability.
-The original model, therefore, samples \emph{weighted} networks where edge weights correspond to multi-edges between node pairs.
+The Chung-Lu model generates edges between nodes $i$ and $j$ according to a Poisson distribution with rate parameter $\lambda_{ij}$ given by~\cite{chung2002connected} $\lambda_{ij} = k_i k_j/2M$, where $k_i$ is the expected degree of node $i$, and $M = \sum_{i=1}^N k_i/2$ is the total expected number of edges.
+Critically, $\lambda_{ij}$ represents the \emph{expected number of edges} between nodes $i$ and $j$, and hence should not be confused with the probability.
+The original model, therefore, samples \emph{multigraphs} where multiple edges can appear between the same pair of nodes, which are often expressed as the weight of the edge.
 However, the model is commonly misapplied as a null model for \emph{unweighted} networks by treating $\lambda_{ij}$ as an edge probability.
 This requires the assumption that $\lambda_{ij} \ll 1$ for all node pairs, which fails systematically in degree-heterogeneous networks.